 “I’m not going to become an Awakener, Denth,” Vivenna said quietly.
 “I might turn a blind eye toward that Lifeless, for now.
 But I will not Awaken.
 I’m guarding these Breaths in the honor of those from whom they were stolen.
 I expect to take them to my death, so that nobody else can benefit from the practice of harvesting them.
 No matter what you say, if you buy that sword forged by overworked slaves, then you’ll just encourage the merchants to do the same thing again and again.”

 Denth fell silent.
 Then, he nodded, standing.
 “You’re the boss, princess.
 And it’s your kingdom we’re working to help.
-If we fail, the only thing I loose is an employer.
+If we fail, the only thing I lose is an employer.
 That’s happened often enough to me.”

 “Denth,” Jewels said, approaching.
 She barely gave Vivenna a glance.
 “I don’t like this, Denth.
 I don’t like the fact that he got here first.
 And, it looks like he found some more Breath somewhere.
-Reports say he looked to have reached at least the Third Heightening.”
+Reports say he looked to have reached at least the Fourth Heightening.
+Maybe the Fifth.”

 “How do you know it’s even him?”
 Denth asked.